 If you plan ahead, and access to fresh pomegranate, it's fun to freeze some pomegranate arils into ice cubes for serving.
 They don't add flavor to the ice, but if they fully melt, you can, of course, enjoy biting into them.

-Whether served to a crowd, or simply enjoyed for yourself, the flavors in this pomegranate color are as bright and beautiful as it's color.
+Whether served to a crowd, or simply enjoyed for yourself, the flavors in this pomegranate margarita are as bright and beautiful as it's color.
 It has a great sweet-tart balance and a gentle fruitiness.
 This wonderfully drinkable cocktail is definitely one to add to your list.

 Try these other festively colored cocktails: